 The ARC programme is open to artists, critics, curators and those engaging with art thinking and art practices via other roles.
-ARC supports expansive, experimental, imaginative and interdisciplinary enquiry into art practice, and also into areas that can be related to art through practice and research, such as design, architecture, media production, film, philosophy, psychology, education, engineering, literature, archaeology, history, geography and publishing.
+ARC supports expansive, experimental, imaginative and interdisciplinary enquiry into art practice, and also into areas that can be related to art through practice and research, such as science, design, architecture, media production, film, philosophy, education, engineering, literature, archaeology, history, fiction, geography and publishing.

 For information on current ARC student projects see current research.